Zvord/cimulator/memory-bank/progress.md

 3. **Enhanced Test Coverage**: Added a new test specifically for the `!reference` tag functionality, ensuring that this feature works correctly.

+4. **Improved CLI Output Handling**: Modified the CLI module to save the output of validate and simulate commands to files instead of printing to the terminal.
+This prevents overwhelming the terminal with large outputs and makes it easier to review and process the results.
+   - Added `--output`/`-o` option to both commands to specify the output file path
+   - Updated tests to verify the new behavior
+   - Added user-friendly success messages that show the absolute path to the output file

 ## Known Issues

 Based on the codebase analysis and user testing, remaining issues or limitations include: